BAJAJ FINSERV DIRECT LIMITED

 History of PMAY-G

 The Pradhan Mantri Awas Yojana Gramin (PMAY-G) was launched in 2016 to improve rural housing in India.
 It replaced the earlier Indira Awas Yojana, which began in 1985.
 The scheme aims to provide pucca houses with basic amenities to families living in kutcha or unsafe homes.
 It supports the government’s goal of 'Housing for All' in rural areas.
-Beneficiaries are identified using data from the Socio-Economic and Caste Census (SECC) 2011.
-This ensures a transparent selection process and prioritises families in genuine need.
+A key shift under PMAY-G was the adoption of a data-driven beneficiary selection process.
+Eligible families are identified using the Socio-Economic and Caste Census (SECC) 2011, which helps ensure transparency and reduces the scope for manual discretion.
 PMAY-G continues to bridge the rural housing gap across the country.

 Features of the Pradhan Mantri Gramin Awas Yojana Scheme